Brainlabs-Digital/heimdall/README.md

 You can also specify what format you'd like the output in, and whether you want to crop the image based on the display size, or if you would rather get the whole webpage.

+NOTE: Heimdall uses PhantomJS and as such does not fully support device-pixel-ratio for emulating devices with hige density displays - this doesn't seem to matter for most purposes but you should be aware.
+There is a [$1000 bounty](https://github.com/ariya/phantomjs/issues/10964) for anyone who can get the functionality added to PhantomJS.

 # Installing Heimdall

 Firstly, you need to install [phantomjs](http://phantomjs.org/):